OpenMDAO/OpenMDAO-Framework/docs/dev-guide/intro.rst

 Getting the Source Code
 +++++++++++++++++++++++

-The *official* OpenMDAO-Framework repository lives on Github at http://github.com/OpenMDAO/OpenMDAO-Framework.
+The *official* OpenMDAO-Framework repository lives on GitHub at http://github.com/OpenMDAO/OpenMDAO-Framework.